1/89

 are calculated by subtracting total expenses incurred from total business revenue earned, over a specific period of time.

-- a manager could analyse a business' net profit figures to assess whether expenses are too high or revenue is too low
+Net profit figures can help a manager analyse a business’s financial performance to assess whether expenses are too high or revenue is too low.

 net profit figures = total revenue - total expenses